- Hand Size: Will your child’s fingers fit comfortably across five keys?

 Digital keyboards, while less expensive, can lack the “feel” of a real piano.
 The keys don’t feel as heavy or as responsive as an acoustic piano.
 Keyboards do have several benefits though, such as the ability to use headphones, play with multiple backtracks, and change your instrumentation.

-4. Become familiar with the musical alphabet
+4. Become Familiar with the Musical Alphabet

 Learning to read music is very important when learning piano as an adult.
 If you don’t already know how to read music, there’s no better time to start than now!
 Begin with a few notes on each clef and gradually work your way to reading and memorizing more and more.

-5. Join ensembles of any kind
+5. Join Ensembles of Any Kind

 Ensemble playing is highly beneficial in developing your musical ear as a pianist.
 However, pianists can sometimes struggle to find suitable ensembles.
 Check your local community college to see if they have a non-audition orchestra that you can sit in on.
 You can also check local studios to see if they have any piano bands.
 Chamber music is another fun option for classical music enthusiasts!

-6. Be patient and confident
+6. Be Patient and Confident

 It can be hard not to overly criticize yourself when learning something new, especially as an adult.
 You may find that you aren’t able to do something as quickly as you might have thought, but keep in mind that learning to play the piano is a process.